OlivierHK/Alto_UltraP_Board_V0.9/Firmwares/README.md

 3. open the [Arduino IDE](https://www.arduino.cc/en/software/) and set the correct target (Ardiono Pro Mini, ATMega328P @ 3.3V).
 4. Load the c code `Arduino_V0.x.C` and Launch the programming of the Arduino.
 5. If programming is hanging, you may need to press the reset button on the Arduino to trigger the downloading.

+## FPGA Bitstream

+One FPGA configuration will be valid for one hashing algorithm only.
+There is no bitstream attached in this repository.
+An exemple of a working bitstreamn for Solity-SHA3 for AltoP platform can be find [here](https://github.com/OlivierHK/FPGA_Monolithic_SHA3-Solidity_Miner_VU9p_600MHz).

+The FPGA is set for Loading its QSPI Flash first, as soon as `nPROGRAM` pin is released.

+- `.bit` is for flashing the FPGA. configuration will be lost after a power cycle.
+Should be done via the Vivado Hardware Manager directly, via selecting writing FPGA configuration.
+- `.bin` is for writing the QSPI Flash Memory, and is permanent.
+Should be done via the Vivado Hardware Manager directly, via selecting Flash/QSPI programming.

+In order to access the FPGA via JTAG, the AltoP plafform should be powered-on and all power rails enabled.

+There is 2 way to Flash the FPGA or write the QSPI memory flash:
+- Via AMD JTAG Programing Dongle plugged on the JTAG port of the BackPlane.
+Check schematic for setting correctly the jumpers to bypass the FTDI FT2232H.
+- (Recommended) Via the USB cable and embedded JTAG programming cable for flashing FPGA or writing QSPI FLash memory.
+Check schematic for setting correctly the jumpers to set the FTDI FT2232H as JTAG Master.